lix-project/lix/doc/manual/src/contributing/hacking.md

 ## Compilation environments

-Nix can be compiled using multiple environments:
+Lix can be compiled using multiple environments:

 - `stdenv`: default;
 - `gccStdenv`: force the use of `gcc` compiler;